The GBIF Secretariat currently presents two annual prizes: the GBIF Ebbe Nielsen Challenge (described below) and the Young Researchers Award.

 Ebbe Nielsen Challenge

-The open period for submission of entries to the 2018 GBIF Ebbe Nielsen Challenge will run from 9 May to 5 Sept 2018.
-Learn more >
+The call for submissions to the 2018 GBIF Ebbe Nielsen Challenge is now open: deadline 5 Sept 2018

 The GBIF Ebbe Nielsen Challenge is an annual incentive prize that seeks to inspire innovative applications of open-access biodiversity data by scientists, informaticians, data modelers, cartographers and other experts.
 Like the Ebbe Nielsen Prize it replaced, the Challenge honours the memory of Dr Ebbe Schmidt Nielsen, an inspirational leader in the fields of biosystematics and biodiversity informatics and one of the principal founders of GBIF, who tragically died just before it came into being.

 While the focus of the competition changes from year to year, Challenge entries manifest a variety of forms and approaches—new analytical research, richer policy-relevant visualizations, web and mobile applications, or improvements to processes around data digitization, quality and access.